Eric Johnson (Texas politician): First term

+In early 2020, Johnson formed the Mayor's International Advisory Council, a group of Dallas residents who all formerly held the rank of United States Ambassador and regularly advise Johnson on ways to improve the city's international stature and increase foreign direct investment and trade.
+Members of the Mayor's International Advisory Council include former U.S. Senator from Texas, Kay Bailey Hutchison, former President and CEO of the Federal Reserve Bank of Dallas, Richard W. Fisher, Kathryn Walt Hall, Robert W. Jordan, Ron Kirk, Mark Langdale, James C. Oberwetter, and Jeanne L. Phillips.
+As part of the efforts made, Johnson and his International Advisory Council announced in December 2022 the opening of a new French Trade Office in Dallas in a newly established Dallas International District.

-Johnson did win support in the budget for nearly $4.5 million in funding for his Task Force on Safe Communities recommendations.
+Johnson repeatedly called public safety his top priority.
+Johnson did win support in the budget for nearly $4.5 million in funding for his task force on safe communities recommendations.
 He formed the task force after the death of Brandoniya Bennett, a 9-year-old girl who was killed in her own home by errant gunfire meant for someone else.
-The task force made four recommendations for fighting violent crime without law enforcement.
+The task force made four recommendations for fighting violent crime.
 The City Council later agreed to fund the programs.
 In 2020, Johnson launched Dallas Works, a summer jobs program for Dallas youth.
 The program was modeled on other cities that had far more robust summer jobs programs than Dallas.
 Johnson in 2021 pushed for a major increase in police hiring in Dallas.
-The City Council approved the plan, which called for an additional 200 officers over two years.
+The city council approved the plan, which called for an additional 200 officers over two years.
 Johnson also pushed back against efforts to cut into the police overtime budget, but was successful this time.
 After the budget passed, Johnson introduced an ethics reform package, which he called "historic."
 The plan's centerpiece was the hiring of an inspector general to prosecute ethical lapses.

-Johnson has repeatedly said public safety is his top priority and began receiving national attention for his stances.
 In 2022, he advocated for a restriction on operating hours for Sexually Oriented Businesses to reduce violent crime.
+Dallas became the only top-10 city in the United States to see violent crime fall in all the major categories tracked by the Federal Bureau of Investigation in both 2021 and 2022.

-As mayor, Johnson has also backed a "Back to Basics" and "Build for the Future" agenda that focused on lower property taxes, the creation of an economic development corporation for the city, a redo of the convention center, fixes for the permitting office, environmental resilience efforts, and street resurfacing.
+Johnson backed a "Back to Basics" and "Build for the Future" agenda that focused on lower property taxes, the creation of an economic development corporation for the city, a redo of the convention center, fixes for the permitting office, environmental resilience efforts, and street resurfacing.

+During Johnson's tenure, the City of Dallas added more than $14 billion in new development and welcomed major corporations, including multiple Fortune 500 companies like Goldman Sachs, AECOM, CBRE, and Frontier Communications, that moved their headquarters or significant operations to the City of Dallas.
+The City of Dallas has reduced the city's property tax rate every year since Johnson became mayor, including passing the largest single-year tax rate reduction in 40 years in 2022.